 [5] In case the exact location of a boundary cannot be determined by the foregoing methods, the Commission shall, upon application, determine the location of the boundary.

 Section 2.06.
 Newly annexed land.

-All land newly annexed to the corporate limits of the City of Macon, outside the boundary line of the County of Bibb shall be automatically classified as R-1AAA, Single-Family Residential Dwelling District, pending further study by the Commission to determine its proper use district.
+All land newly annexed into Macon-Bibb County shall be automatically classified as R-1AAA, Single-Family Residential Dwelling District, pending further study by the Commission to determine its proper zoning district.